ektodorov/HybridFramework_for_HTML5/readme.txt

 HybridFramework_for_HTML5

 HybridFramework_for_HTML5 is a little framework that enables you to write applications with HTML, CSS, JavaScript and package them as native iOS applications.
 You can write your web application using all the APIs available for web applications running in Mobile Safari and more.
-The framework throught its API enables you to:
+The framework through its API enables you to:
-- use native view
+- use native views
 - use disk storage (as native apps do)
 - use SQLite (as native apps do)
-- use device specific hardware (camer, address book)
+- use device specific hardware (camera, address book)
 - preserve state while using multiple HTML pages

 Integration with PhoneGap
-If you are familiar and used to working with PhoneGap you don't have to make decision between PhoneGap and HybridFramework_for_HMTL5.
+If you are familiar and used to working with PhoneGap you don't have to make a decision between PhoneGap and HybridFramework_for_HMTL5.
 You can use HybridFramework_for_HTML5 with PhoneGap.
 To do so you need to:

 Create a New Group in the project and add the files: